top of page

 A life-changing friendship

-I’ve been reflecting on my career lately.
-Which led me to think about my values; what makes me “tick”?
-My values are about seeing the potential in everyone, and changing things that cause inequality or injustice.
-But why is this on my radar, and perhaps not on everyone’s?
+I’ve been reflecting on my career.
+Which led me to think about my values - what makes me “tick”?
+My values are about seeing the potential in everyone, and trying to change things that cause inequality or injustice.
+But why is this so important to me that I wanted to make a whole career out of it?

-This blog is about one relationship that was very important to me growing up, and shaped who I am today.
-I’m going to use a made-up name: Sarah.
+This blog is about one relationship that was formative to me growing up, and shaped who I am today.
+I’m going to use a made-up name for my friend: Sarah.

 Sarah was a lady with significant Cerebral Palsy.
-Her speech was intelligible only to those who knew her best.
-She was fiercely independent, with a filthy sense of humour and strong sense of what she did (and didn’t) want.
+Her speech was only intelligible to people who knew her extremely well.
+She was fiercely independent in nature, with a filthy sense of humour and strong sense of what she did (and didn’t) want.

-My mum was a single parent, working as a Speech Therapist for the “Spastics Society”, as it was known then.
-This meant that during school holidays, I would go with her to the day centre.
-I was introduced to Sarah one half-term, when I was about 7 years old.
+My mum was a single parent, working as a Speech Therapist.
+This meant that during school holidays, I would go with Mum to the day centre.
+One half-term, I was introduced to Sarah.
+I think I was about 7 years old.
+I am guessing that Sarah was in her 20s.

 I just loved the day centre.
 The atmosphere was friendly, busy, and fun.
 There was a chap (who happened to be a “service user”) who ran his own dating agency in a little office upstairs.
-I don’t remember too much else, except spending many happy hours sitting around a table, filling small plastic bags with Trivial Pursuit pieces – each bag requiring a “cheese” and the right number of “wedges” (known as piece-work; common in Day Centres in the 80s, but rarely seen nowadays).
+I don’t remember too much else, except spending many happy hours sitting around a large table with lots of other people, filling small plastic bags with Trivial Pursuit pieces – each bag requiring a “cheese” and the right number of “wedges” (known as piece-work; common in Day Centres in the 80s, but rarely seen nowadays).
+There was constant chat and laughter.

 I started to spend more time with Sarah.
 It was fun to work out what she was trying to say.
 I enjoyed the process of following her finger with my eyes.
 She did big, jerky movements to begin with, which she gradually brought under control until her finger rested on the required letter.
 Then again, and again.
 It felt kind of magical.
 I’d say something in reply, and we’d begin again.